 Students are allowed a maximum of nine business days of sick leave per academic year.
-Students should submit their sick leaves from their doctor within 48 hours of the absence.
+Students should submit their sick leave from their doctor within 48 hours of the absence.
 Any sick leave that extends beyond three days should be supported by a medical report.
-All leaves and medical reports should be submitted to Student Affairs.
-The permitted number of sick leaves may be extended in exceptional medical circumstances, but only with the authorisation of the AAC.
+All leave and medical reports should be submitted to Student Affairs.
+The permitted number of sick leave days may be extended in exceptional medical circumstances, but only with the authorisation of the AAC.